 26. Wipe the excess whole wheat flour if any, with a cotton kitchen napkin.
 So that the browned whole wheat flour particles do not stick to the parathas.
-Make all parathas this way on the tawa/griddle.
+Make all parathas this way in batches on the tawa/griddle/skillet.

 27. Keep on stacking them in the roti basket or casserole.
 Spread some butter on each paratha while stacking them.

 if not stacking them, then serve the paneer paratha hot with mango pickle or even mint coriander chutney.
 They can also be packed for lunch box.